 Here are 9 considerations to keep in mind during a year-end review of your equity compensation.

 1 – Take Stock of What You Have (and What You Have Done)

 The end of the year is a good time to take an inventory of your equity compensation package.
 This may start with a simple review of what’s included.

 Do you have incentive stock options, non-qualified stock options, restricted stock units, an employee stock purchase plan, or stock appreciation rights?
 Know what you have and make sure you have a basic understanding of the rules and important information around each type of equity comp in your package.

 Next, consider a more detailed review of individual grants.
-Individual grant review can provide you more granular detail such as vesting dates, expiration dates, exercise price, and other key information.
+Individual grant reviews can provide you with more granular detail such as vesting dates, expiration dates, exercise price, and other key information.

 This year-end process is about understanding what you have, what you can do with it, when you can do something, and what planning opportunities may arise.
 You can only make sound decisions around properly coordinating your equity compensation with your financial plan if you know what you have and what actions you’ve already taken.